lowRISC/style-guides/DVCodingStyle.md

     locations where they are needed.
 It should not be used to pass integers, strings, or other basic data types, since it is much easier for namespace collisions to occur when using lower level types.
-5. You must always check for success when accessing the `uvm_config_db`.
+5. Checks for success must always be performed when using the `uvm_config_db`.
     If the lookup fails, issue a `uvm_fatal` to terminate the simulation.
     This should be done as follows: